CESNET/libfds/src/filter/README.md

 - Correctly free allocated fds_filter_values in ast and eval tree
 - Arithmetic operations POW and MOD
 - Bitwise operations &, |, ^ (what about types?)
-- Support prefix for IPv6 addresses (scanner)
+- Better regex for IPv6 addresses - might match too much now as identifiers can contain :
 - ...